ansys/pyfluent/doc/source/user_guide/index.rst

 Overview
 ========
 The function, :func:`launch_fluent() <ansys.fluent.core.launcher.launcher.launch_fluent>`
 launches an instance of Ansys Fluent, running it as a server in the background.
-:ref:`ref_user_guide_launch` provides a more detailed overview of the usage of that function.
-The simplest scenario is to call it without arguments:
+Launching in solution mode requires no arguments:

 .. code:: python